VictorAjadi/cards-slider-react-lib/README.md

 Accepts custom card components and allows configuration of various properties like the number of cards per view and button colors.
 ## Auto Arrangement:
 Dynamically arranges cards based on the current index, providing a seamless sliding experience.
-## Interactive Navigation:
+#Interactive Navigation:
 Provides navigation buttons to slide cards forward and backward.

-# Props

-# array (Array):
-An array of data that will be passed to each card component.
-# CardComponent (React Component):
-A custom card component that will be rendered for each item in the array.
-# cardNumPerView (Number):
+**Props**

+**array (Required)**: An array of objects representing the content of your cards.
+Each object should have properties like id, title, and potentially others for custom content that your CustomCard component will render.
-The number of cards to display per view.
+**cardNumPerView (Optional)**: Controls the number of cards displayed per view.
-# autoArrange (Number):
-Controls the auto arrangement of cards during sliding.
-# buttonColor (String):
+**autoArrange (Optional, default: true)**: Enables automatic adjustment of the number of cards displayed based on screen size for a responsive layout.
+This overrides cardNumPerView when enabled.
-Optional.
-Color of the navigation buttons.
+**buttonColor (Optional, default: '#000000')**: Sets the color of the navigation buttons.
-# buttonWidth (String):
-Optional.
-Width of the navigation buttons.
+**buttonWidth (Optional, default: '54px')**: Sets the width of the navigation buttons (CSS measurement).
-# buttonHeight (String):
-Optional.
-Height of the navigation buttons.
+**buttonHeight (Optional, default: '54px')**: Sets the height of the navigation buttons (CSS measurement).
+**CustomCard**: This is where you render your custom card component.
+It receives any props you pass within the <CustomCard> tag.
+Refer to the implementation of your CustomCard component for specific prop usage.

 **Usage**
 Here is an example of how to use the SliderForCards component in your React application:

 import React from 'react';

 import {CardSlider} from './CardSlider';

-import CustomCard from './CustomCard'; // Your custom card component
+import CustomCard from './CustomCard'; **// Your custom card component**

 const cardData = [
   { id: 1, title: 'Card 1', content: 'Content 1' },